gb-alves03/gb-alves03/README.md

 # 💫 About Me:
-I'm a Computer Science student, with interest for Software Engineer area.
+📚I'm a Computer Science student, with interest for Software Engineer area.
 My objective is gain experience on I.T to be a professional even more capable.<br>🌱 I’m currently learning Java driven to Test Automation.<br> 🧑🏾‍💻 I'm currently working at Santander as Software QA Intern ♨️

 ## 🌐 Socials: